joaovictorgarcia10/NasaPicturesApp/README.md

 - Domain
 - Data

-## App Enviroment
+## App Environment

-The application environment variables are setted by ```--dart-define``` strategy wich allow us to catch environment variables in our Flutter app run or build.
+The application environment variables are setted by ```--dart-define``` strategy which allow us to catch environment variables in our Flutter app run or build.

 At this development environment you can find ```--dart-define```values inside ```flutter_run.sh``` script and VsCode ```launch.json``` file: